beejjorgensen/bgnet0/src/bgnet0_part_2900_select.md

 * Why do we have to add the listener socket to the set, anyway?
 Why not just call `accept()` and then call `select()`?

+## Using `select()` with `send()`

+If your computer tries to send too much too fast, the call to `send()` might block.
+That is, the OS will have it sleep while it processes the backlog of data to be sent.

+But let's say you really don't want to have the call block and want to keep processing.

+You can query with `select()` to make sure a socket won't block with a `send()` call by passing a set containing the socket descriptor as the second argument.

+And it'll work in much the same way as the "ready to read" set works, above.